PMProPlugin/ProPricing/README.md

-# proplugin-pricetags-ChatGPT5
+# Proplugin-ProPricing
-ProPlugin’s price-checking website — for Pro only!
+ProPlugin’s price-checking and pricetag website — for Pro only!